Several articles were published in the Journal of Wildlife Rehabilitation Fall 1999, Col. 22, No. 3:-

 The seal pups' progress after their release was followed by radio-telemetry for three months.
 Two pups survived this period, one died of unknown causes near the release site about a week after release, and one disappeared shortly after release and was not relocated.
 One of the surviving pups emigrated from the area within four days of her release and took up residence in a shallow commercial harbor for two months before eventually emigrating further south to Dublin Bay.
 The other returned only infrequently to the County Down coast, but was seen amongst a local haul-out group after 12 weeks, and was apparently healhty and well grown.

 - Wilson, S.C.
 1999.
 Postscript: Conclusions relating to harbor seal pup rehabilitation from the case studies.
 J. Wildlife Rehab.
 22(3) 24-25.
-This may be downloaded from attachment below.
+Download Paper Here

-Wilson, S.C.
+- Wilson, S.C.
 Rehabilitation of harbour seal pups by the 'fast-track' method.
-The full report may be downloaded from the attachment below.
+Download Full Report Here

 Abstract – Ten harbour seal pups stranded on the Co.
 Down coast between 1996 and 2002 were rehabilitated accccording to a new 'fast-track' method.
 The aim of developing this method was to enable the pups to gain sufficient weight during a 3-6 week period so that they could be released during the natural post-weaning period of pups in the wild.
 The rehabilitation pen contained a bath (in 1996-97) ans subsequently a pool (approximately 1x2m are and 1m deep) surrounded by a haul-out area and a large kennel.
 Eight of the pups (in four different years) were neonates and were kept in pairs in the pen.
 The two pups generally followed each other around the pen, played together in the bath or pool and slept together in the kennel.
 The other two pups were taken, in two separate years, at approximately six weeks of age and were therefore kept singly.
 All the pups were fed exclusively on a high fat liquid formula, to which digestive enzymes were added for all except the first pup.
 All pups were tube-fed and one pup also suckled from a baby's bottle.
 They were never fed on whole dead fish (so as not to interfere with the development of their natural foraging behaviour after release).
 The average weight at the start of rehabilitation was 8.1 kg (range 7.25-12.5 kg).
 The mean daily weight gain was 0.20 kg for the first pup and between 0.26 and 0.55 kg for the subsequent nine pups.
 The average weight of all 10 pups at release was 20.4 kg (range 15.5-23 kg), length nose to tail 91.7cm (range 85-103 cm), maximum girth 71.4 cm (range 61-77 cm) and girth/length ratio 0.77 (range 0.72-0.86).
 On the day of their release, all the pups were fitted with a head-mounted VHF tag and were dye-marked on the fur of the back.
 All ten pups were found to survive the transition to the wild.
 They were all observed or tracked when engaging in normal foraging dives.
 Seven of the 10 pups were observed to haul out and/or swim with other seals.